Antisemitism in the United Kingdom: Sources

 Antisemitic attitudes in the UK are higher amongst those on the far-right, and religious Muslims.
-Contemporary antisemitism is also prevalent on the left.
+Contemporary antisemitism is also prevalent on the political left.

 Holocaust denial and antisemitic conspiracy theories remain core elements of far-right ideology.
 A study into contemporary antisemitism in Britain by the Institute for Jewish Policy Research in September 2017 found that "The most antisemitic group on the political spectrum consists of those who identify as very right-wing: the presence of antisemitic attitudes in this group is 2 to 4 times higher compared to the general population."
 The study stated that in "surveys of attitudes towards ethnic and religious minorities...
 The most consistently found pattern across different surveys is heightened animosity towards Jews on the political right..."
 The Community Security Trust in 2018 found that far-right motivation or beliefs accounted for nearly one third of the 16% of incidents reported to them as antisemitic and with an identifiable political or ideological motivation.
 According to a European Union Fundamental Rights Agency survey in 2018, victims in the UK, in instances where they ascribed a political viewpoint, perceived 20% of the perpetrators of the most serious attack or threat they had experienced to be "someone with a right-wing political view".

 In 2016, research by the World Jewish Congress found that 90% of antisemitic posts on social media in the UK were made by white males under the age of 40 with affiliations to extreme right-wing groups.

-Some British Muslims, particularly Islamists, are significant contributors to antisemitism.
-The underlying roots are complex and include historic attitudes, domestic and political tensions, the Israeli-Palestinian conflict, and globalisation of the Middle East conflict.
+Some British Muslims, particularly Islamists, significantly contribute to antisemitism.
+The underlying roots are complex and include historic attitudes, domestic and political tensions, the Israeli–Palestinian conflict, and globalisation of the Middle East conflict.
 According to Mehdi Hasan, "anti-Semitism isn't just tolerated in some sections of the British Muslim community; it's routine and commonplace".
 A 2016 survey by the Institute for Jewish Policy Research found that the prevalence of antisemitic views among Muslims was two to four times higher than the rest of the population and that there was a positive correlation between Muslim religiosity and antisemitism.
 According to the Community Security Trust, in incidents where a physical description of the perpetrator was provided, 9% were described as being of Arab or North African appearance and a further 13% of south Asian appearance.
 However, very few incidents included Islamist expressions.
 According to a European Union Fundamental Rights Agency survey in 2018, victims in the UK, in instances where they ascribed a political viewpoint, perceived 38% of the perpetrators of the most serious attack or threat they had experienced to be "someone with a Muslim extremist view".